-- Women at least with few good quality embryos on day 3 after egg collection will have chance of blastocyst transfer
+Women with at least a few high-quality embryos on day 3 after egg collection will be eligible for blastocyst transfer.

-- Couples who have undergone repeated failed IVF are also candidates for the blastocyst transfer
+Couples who have had multiple failed IVF cycles are also candidates for blastocyst transfer.

-- Specially women over 40 years can also benefit and pregnancy rates are high if their embryos are suitable for this procedure.
+Women over the age of 40, in particular, can benefit, and pregnancy rates are high if their embryos are compatible with this surgery.

 How we choose the best embryos for embryo transfer